Charleston

 Downtown, Contemporary American

-Consistently on best-of lists for Charleston, with a tight seasonal menu and a room that feels like a local spot even when it is full of visitors.
-Good for a group dinner after a long day at Kiawah.
+Consistently on Charleston best-of lists, with a tight seasonal menu and a room that feels like a local spot even when it is full of visitors.
+Good for a group dinner after a long day on the course.

 Rodney Scott's BBQ